WICG/dbsc/DBSCE/Overview.md

 - Device management software (MDM provider) - the device gets registered when the MDM is enrolled.
 - Third-party software vendor - the device gets registered according to the vendor rules.

 DBSC(E) aims to support most of these scenarios.
-It does not define the device registration protocol amd is only concerned with the keys generated in a "clean room" state and the management of the generated keys to prove device binding.
+It does not define the device registration protocol and is only concerned with the keys generated in a "clean room" state and the management of the generated keys to prove device binding.

 ### Local Key Helper

-DBSC(E) introduces the concept of `Local Key Helper` which can be mapped to the `TPM` or any `Key generation helper` for the consumer case.
+DBSC(E) introduces the concept of `Local Key Helper`.

-**Local Key Helper** is an integral part of the the **Device Registration Client**, a software interface responsible for the DBSC Key management.
-It can be Public or Private and is expected to be either shipped as a part of a given enterprise framework (with the IdP/OS) or can be installed by a provider in compliance with the protocol expanded below.
+**Local Key Helper** is an integral part of the the **Device Registration Client**, a software interface responsible for the DBSC Key management. *Local key helper* can be public or private and is expected to be either shipped as a part of a given enterprise framework (with the IdP/OS) or can be installed by a provider in compliance with the protocol expanded below.

 From the deployment point of view there are two types of local key helpers: _well-known_(_private_) and _third party_(_public_)